ensemblesaw/ensembles-app/README.md

 * Touch based on-screen assignable joystick
 * Play a one-man-band along with a Auto Accompaniment Style from over 100 [WIP] built-in styles based on various genres of music
 * Automate your band with Registration Memory and 12 assignable Multipad Variables
-* Record your playback using Sequencer with 8-Track playback (in future)
+* Record your playback using Sequencer with 8-Track recording (in future)
-* Record your playback into mp3 audio (in future)
+* Record your playback into MP3 audio (in future)
 * Connect to external MIDI keyboard/controller with General MIDI Standard compatibility

 ⚠️ **Ensembles is in early development and not ready for production just yet** ⚠️